- Lyme Disease

 Traumatic Brain Injury and Post-concussion Syndrome

-Hyperbaric oxygen therapy provided within a range of 1.5 to 2.0 atmospheres of pressure for 60 minutes over 40 treatments has positive clinical outcomes for traumatic brain injury and post concussion syndrome.
+Hyperbaric oxygen therapy provided within a range of 1.5 to 2.0 atmospheres of pressure for 60 minutes over 40 treatments has a potential effect for traumatic brain injury and post concussion syndrome.
 Patients receiving treatment at our clinic in Calgary have reported improved outcomes in the following areas:

 - Focus and attention;